 The Payment interface allows customers to make a payment for a booking they made.
 The actions can be completed by providing (Use a saved Card=”No”, Card Type=”MasterCard”, Card Number=”5555333366667777”, Month=”07”, Year=”24”, CVV=”135”, Postal Code=”33021”, Save Card =”No”) as user input.
 The screen is also accompanied by a “back” button which can be used to navigate the previous screen.

-Desk Assistant Interface
+Desk Assistant Screen

-The Desk Assistant interface can also be accessed from the Sign-in interface.
-The interface allows a receptionist to view a detailed report of bookings made by clients.
-The interface allows receptionists to help clients with issues they may face when trying to make a booking.
-The screen contains an “accept payment” button which as the name suggests accepts a payment.
-Also, a “check-in customer” button which can be used by a receptionist to book a hotel for a client and the interface would redirect the receptionist to the Payment interface.
-Lastly, the screen is also accompanied by a “logout” button which can be used to sign-out the user.
+The Desk Assistant Screen can also be accessed from the Sign-in Screen.
+The Desk Assistant allows a receptionist to view a detailed report of bookings made by clients.
+This allows receptionists to help clients with issues they may face when trying to make a booking.
+The screen allows the following actions:

+“Accept Payment” button which accepts a payment

+“Check-in Customer” button which can be used by a receptionist to book a hotel for a client.
+This action will then redirect the receptionist to the Payment interface.

+“Logout” button which can be used to sign-out the user and cancel the transaction

 Custodian Interface